Ultimate checklist for a newly joining fullstack software engineer

 cloud_sql_proxy -instances=<project_name>:<region>:<clouddb_instance_name>=tcp:<local_port>

-The best way to automate this would be to create a script, like this one, that allows connecting to a database for an arbitrary country or region:
+The best way to automate this would be to create a script, like this one, that allows connecting to a database for an arbitrary country or region, live or staging env.

 So make sure you have one.
 It is company-specific, so you'll have to make that script by yourself.